RaghavGogoi/Discord-Bot/README.md

 # Discord-Bot
 My first project on Discord bot using node.js v14.
+In this project, I'll tell you how to make a Discord Bot, using Node.js for the Beginner.

 > [!NOTE]
 > Some code **may** not work properly in future as the update comes.
 So please make sure to check codes and updates from official sites.
+Also, keep in mind that I'm using Visual Studio Code for this project.
+If you want to use external application such as [replit.com](https://replit.com/), etc. you can ignore some of these steps from here.
+But I suggest you to start your project in `Visual Studio Code` only.

 # Steps to setup your Visual Studio Code.
 Here are the steps to setup your `Visual Studio` Code for bot making.